Skip to main content Skip to complementary content

 To send report task output by email, toggle on the Email switch under Distribute in the dialog when you are creating the report task.

-If you are sending the reports by email, an SMTP server must be configured for the Qlik Cloud tenant.
-For instructions on setting this up, see Configuring email support.
+If you are sending the reports by email, an email provider must be configured for the Qlik Cloud tenant.
+For instructions on setting this up, see Configuring email for reports and notifications.

 Requirements for storing reports in Microsoft SharePoint folders